Federal Vacancies Reform Act

 - Our Reform Work

-Protect Democracy and the Constitutional Accountability Center filed a lawsuit alleging that Matthew Albence, the purported Acting Director of Immigration and Customs Enforcement (ICE), is not legally serving in that position and that any actions he takes under the authority of the office of ICE Director are therefore unlawful.
+In February 2020, Protect Democracy and the Constitutional Accountability Center filed a lawsuit alleging that Matthew Albence, the purported Acting Director of ICE, was not legally serving in that position and that any actions he took under the authority of the office of ICE Director are therefore unlawful.

 The Appointments Clause and federal law require that the Director of ICE be confirmed by the Senate.
-The last Senate-confirmed Director resigned on January 20, 2017.
-Thus, there has not been a Senate-confirmed ICE Director for more than three years.
+The last Senate-confirmed Director of the Trump administration resigned on January 20, 2017.
+Thus, there had not been a Senate-confirmed ICE Director for more than three years.

 The Federal Vacancies Reform Act (FVRA) allows acting officers to temporarily carry out the duties of a federal office before it is filled through the Constitution’s mechanism of presidential nomination and Senate confirmation.
 However, the law only allows someone to serve in an “acting” capacity for an absolute maximum of 210 days after the failure of a second nomination for the position—a date which had passed before Albence issued the directive changing the U-visa policy.
 The lawsuit also names the Acting Secretary of the Department of Homeland Security and President Trump for allowing Albence to serve illegally.